-Property, plant and equipment are carried at cost less accumulated amortization and any impairment charges.
+Equipment is carried at cost less accumulated amortization and any impairment charges.
 The cost of an item of property, plant and equipment includes the purchase price and related costs in bringing the item to the location and preparing the condition necessary for its intended use, as well as the estimated costs of dismantling, removing the item and restoring the site on which the item is installed.